ResearchObject/ro2019/submitting.md

 Submitted abstracts and articles can be in a range of **open formats** (e.g. [HTML5](https://www.w3.org/TR/html/), [ePub](https://www.w3.org/Submission/2017/SUBM-epub31-20170125/)) and are particularly encouraged to be submitted in a FAIR research data packing format.
 Guidance is provided below for those who do not have their own platform they wish to showcase.

 Accepted articles will be included in the IEEE eScience 2019 proceedings; a secondary PDF, which may use the [IEEE templates](https://www.ieee.org/conferences/publishing/templates.html), **may** be included in the submission or provided later by the author to the IEEE submission system (camera-ready deadline for IEEE articles 29 July 2019).

-## Requirements

-Unless indicated otherwise, the submitted preprint is assumed to be licensed [CC-BY 4.0](https://creativecommons.org/licenses/by/4.0/), and will, upon acceptance, be made available as **Green Open Access** on the [RO2019 website](http://www.researchobject.org/ro2019/) with DOI links to the Zenodo record and (where applicable) DOI for the published IEEE proceeding article.

-RO2019 may reformat your preprint for web publishing.

-It is a requirement that **at least one author** of each accepted submission attends the RO2019 workshop and **registers using the [IEEE eScience 2019 system](https://escience2019.sdsc.edu/registration) (either for the workshop, or the whole conference)**.
-Registration fees applies.

 ## Submitting